 295.5Y sec.
 001 - Advanced East Bay Commnity Law Center Clinic (Spring 2022)

-Instructor: Elizabeth Deucher
+Instructor: Elizabeth A Deucher

 Instructor: Daniel Faessler (view instructor's teaching evaluations - degree students only)

-Instructor: Hannah Flanery
+Instructor: Hannah J Flanery

-Instructor: Meghan M. Gordon
+Instructor: Meghan M Gordon

-Instructor: Jelitza Herrera
+Instructor: Jelitza J Herrera

 Instructor: Marc Janowitz